vekatze/neut/book/src/executing-the-function-type.md

 ### Extracting a Closed Chain From a Lambda

 First of all, the compiler collects all the free variables in the lambda.
-Here, the compiler also collects all the free variables in types.
+Here, the compiler also collects all the free variables in the types of the free variables.
 Thus, in this case, the compiler constructs a list like below:

 ```neut
 [a, x, y, z]
 ```

-Here, consider annotating all the variables in the list by their variables, like below:
+Note that this list is "closed".
+That is, consider annotating all the variables in the list by their variables, like below:

 ```neut
 [a: tau, x: int, y: tau, z: a]
 ```

-This list can be said as "closed" in that the term
+This list is closed in that the term

 ```neut
 (a: tau, x: int, y: tau, z: a) => { Unit }
 ```

 doesn't contain any free variables.
+We'll call a list like this a closed chain.

 ### Closure Conversion